 The Sacred Form

-Then McGee published "A Counterexample to Modus Ponens" in the Journal of Philosophy.
-His example involved the 1980 US Presidential election - and it's been debated ever since.
+Then McGee published “A Counterexample to Modus Ponens” in the Journal of Philosophy.
+His example involved the 1980 US Presidential election — and has been debated ever since.

 “If a Republican wins, then if Reagan doesn't win, Anderson will.”

-Both premises seem TRUE.
-The conclusion seems FALSE.
-What's going on?
+Both premises seem true.
+The conclusion seems false.

-Let's look at some arguments in Modus Ponens form.
-Most are completely uncontroversial - until we get to nested conditionals.
+Let us look at some arguments in Modus Ponens form.
+Most are completely uncontroversial — until we reach nested conditionals.

 If it is raining, then the ground is wet